/ seo-glossary / What is Static Site Generation? SEO Guide for Beginners

 Learn what static site generation means in SEO, why it matters, and how to use it for maximum performance.

-Static Site Generation (SSG) is a build process that pre-renders all pages as static HTML files at build time.
-Instead of generating HTML on the server for each visitor request, SSG creates every page in advance and serves them as simple files.
-This delivers the fastest possible load speeds because there is no server processing involved when a user visits a page.
+Static Site Generation (SSG), which web.dev also calls static rendering, is a build process that pre-renders all pages as static HTML files at build time.
+As web.dev's "Rendering on the web" guide puts it, "static rendering happens at build time," in contrast to server-side rendering, which generates HTML on demand for each request.
+Instead of building HTML when a visitor arrives, SSG creates every page in advance and serves them as plain files.
+This delivers very fast and very consistent load speeds because there is no server processing involved when a user visits a page.

 Why Static Site Generation Matters for SEO